nishlumi/microstudio-library-gameui/doc/doc.md

 end
 ```

-Since each UI element is not drawn on the screen unless it goes through `GameUIManager.draw`, it can also be used for temporary storage.
+Since each UI is not drawn on the screen unless it goes through `GameUIManager.draw`, it can also be used for temporary storage.

-**loadJSON in Each Class**
+**`loadJSON` for Each Class**

 Each class also has a `loadJSON` method that can load data files individually.

 This can be used to set properties in bulk.

-By creating an instance of this class first, then loading individual data files and calling `loadJSON`, you can set all properties at once and save the effort of defining child UI elements in the source code.
+By creating an instance of the class first and then loading a data file individually and calling `loadJSON`, you can set properties all at once and save the trouble of defining child UIs in the source code.

-### Classes That Are Easy to Use Outside of GameUIManager
+### Classes Easy to Use Outside of GameUIManager

 `GUIAnimationImage` and `GUIAnimationImageManager` are useful classes for bundling multiple sprite images to create animations.

-Since these are not strictly game UI, they are useful classes to use on their own, without including them in the `GameUIManager` mechanism.
+Since these are not strictly game UIs, they are useful classes to use on their own without including them in the `GameUIManager` mechanism.

 When incorporating them into your own classes, be sure to call the `update` and `draw` methods.

-### Setting a position based on the grid
+### Setting Positions with a Grid in Mind

+Using the `GUISystem.pos` method, you can express positions and sizes by the number of grids based on the `unit` size.

-The `GUISystem` has a property called `unit`.
-Setting this with the `setUnit` method allows you to specify the position in that `unit` unit.
+`GUISystem` has a property called `unit`.
+If you set this with the `setUnit` method, you can change the unit of that `unit`.

 ```
 gsys = new GUISystem()
 gsys.setUnit(16)